 Which brokers allow you to trade European stocks (or ETFs)?

-These are some of the brokers that allow you to invest in European stocks or ETFs:
+Here are some of the brokers that give you access to European stocks and ETFs:

 Bottom line

-Whether you’re reacting to recent US market volatility or simply looking to diversify globally, the European stock market offers a wide range of opportunities — from blue-chip giants like ASML and Nestlé to broad ETFs that cover hundreds of companies across the continent.
+Whether you’re reacting to recent volatility in US markets or simply looking to diversify globally, the European stock market offers a broad range of opportunities – from blue-chip giants like ASML, Nestlé, Novo Nordisk, LVMH, and SAP, to broad-based ETFs that cover hundreds of companies across the continent in a single trade.

-Thanks to modern brokers, low-cost ETFs, and improved cross-border access, investing in European stocks is more accessible than ever.
-Just remember to consider factors like currency risk, taxation, and regional exposure when building your strategy.
+Thanks to modern brokers, low-cost UCITS ETFs, and improved cross-border access, investing in European stocks is more accessible than ever for both European and non-European investors.
+As you build your strategy, factor in considerations like:

-No matter your approach — stock picker or ETF investor — Europe can be a strong complement to your portfolio.
-Start small, stay informed, and always invest with a long-term mindset.
+Whether you’re a stock picker or an ETF investor, European equities can be a strong complement to a globally diversified portfolio.
+Start small, stay informed, and invest with a long-term mindset.